 “I’m a big spender; I have discerning taste and I prefer a prestigious card”

-The American Express Platinum Card has many valuable benefits that in our opinion make the $450 annual fee worth it.
-It gives you 25,000 Membership Reward® points, and lets you earn 2 points per dollar spent on travel purchases through the Amex travel website, and 1 point per dollar on all other purchases.
-To us, what really makes the card fee worth it is the complimentary unlimited airport lounge access around the world when you enroll in Priority Pass Select.
-You can pick an airline and each year you will receive up to $200 statement credit to pay for airline fees.
-Redeem your points for an amazing range of rewards.
-You also get a complementary ticket at a discounted price when booking qualifying international Business or First Class tickets.
-The American Express Platinum comes with many travel, shopping and luxury hotel benefits, and also 24/7 concierge.
+The American Express Platinum Card has many valuable benefits that, in our opinion, will suit the affluent frequent traveler.
+You can earn 40,000 Membership Rewards® points after spending $3,000 within the first 3 months.
+This card lets you earn 2 points per dollar spent on eligible travel purchases through the American Express travel website, and 1 point per dollar on all other eligible purchases.
+To us, what we really like is the airport lounge access around the world when you enroll in the complimentary Priority Pass Select program.
+You can receive up to $200 Airline Fee Credit to pay for incidental airline fees (just make sure you select the airline first).
+Redeem your points for a wide range of rewards.
+You also get to enjoy savings on a companion ticket when booking qualifying international Business or First Class air tickets with the American Express travel website.
+The American Express Platinum comes with many travel, shopping and luxury hotel benefits, and also concierge service. $450 annual fee.
 Terms and limitations apply.

 Click here to read American Express Platinum review.